rish987/trackswitch-manuform/README.md

 (optionally, you may use washers on this side as well if it helps), but not so tight that you aren't able to turn them (along with the nuts).
-If you can't exactly achieve this, that's okay, just make sure the nuts can spin without catching (Blu-Tac will come to your rescue)!
+If you can't exactly achieve this, that's okay, just make sure the nuts can spin without catching (Blu-Tack will come to your rescue)!

 Insert the screws through the holes in the front of the mount and the holes in the PCB, then screw them into the inserts in the back of the mount.
-Now, squeeze some Blu-Tac underneath opposite corners of the mount as far as possible from the nuts.
+Now, squeeze some Blu-Tack underneath opposite corners of the mount as far as possible from the nuts.
 This will add some extra stability as you make the final adjustment.
 Continue to screw in incrementally in equal amounts until the front of the mount is about 6 mm away from the back of the trackball mount.
-This will certainly place the sensor too far from the trackball to register, but you will make the final adjustments after you have flashed the arduinos (so you can test in real-time whether or not the movement is being picked up).
+This will certainly place the sensor too far from the trackball to register, but you will make the final adjustments after you have flashed the Arduinos (so you can test in real-time whether or not the movement is being picked up).

 Your mounted PMW3360 should like this: